HarryEddward/FontifyJS/README.md

 ## ⚠️ Things to keep in mind
 - If there are repeated source files, internally it will  use the repeated files in different folders to avoid compatibility errors between different names.

+## Things to improve
+- Manage more better the logs
+- Convert the .otf to .ttf and next to optimize all fonts with .woff2
+- Add to my github profile the project
+- Add more keywords relationate to the lib